trans-travel/trans-travel/us/wa.md

 are less predictable.
 While the author has taken trips to such areas, the protection of the law may not be enough there.

+Even in cities considered progressive, like Seattle, attacks can occur.
+In early 2025, a trans person was attacked, with the attackers referencing [transphobic political statmeents and executive orders during the attack](https://www.thestranger.com/news/2025/03/28/79988053/police-arrest-one-suspect-in-alleged-violent-anti-trans-hate-crime).
+While Seattle is generally a safe, inclusive city
+US standards, it is a reminder that attacks can occur anywhere.

 ## Resources

  * [Non-Discrimination Guide to Sexual Orientation and Gender Identification](https://www.hum.wa.gov/sites/default/files/public/publications/Updated%20SO%20GI%20Guide.pdf)